ergon/migratemost/README.md

 ## Acknowledgements
 - Thanks to [Hipmost](https://github.com/orbitalimpact/hipmost) for a starting point
 - Thanks to [Swood](https://github.com/swood) for further inspiration on issues like image size restrictions
+- Thanks to [dra](https://github.com/dra) for implementing the image resizing